Time elapsed: 2w6d

 So that means that a query to return both children and grandchildren would look like this.

-This path can be extended as far as we like.
-To see a person’s great-great-great-grandchildren, we would use the following path:
+The path that we have been using can be extended as far as we like.
+To see a person's great-great-great-grandchildren, we would use the following path:

-This recursive operator will call the part that comes after it as many times as it is instructed to.
+This recursive operator will call the part that comes after it as many times as it is told to.

 The problem with the above query is that it is being told to call ->parent_of->person.name twice, but what we want it to do is call ->parent_of->person twice, and then access the name field.
 To make this work, we can enclose the ->parent_of->person part of the query in parentheses.

 As with all other queries, you can split queries like this across multiple lines for readability.
-This can be especially helpful when writing queries that others will have to read.
+This can be especially helpful when writing queries that other people will have to read.

 Let's try to move this to a SELECT query so that we can accomplish the query above that returns both the children and grandchildren for the person records.
 The following query won't quite work, but can you guess why?